esemv07/css-class-finder/README.md

-# CSS Class Finder README
+# CSS to HTML Class Finder README

 ## Features

 ### How To Use

+Find the extension on VSCode by searching 'CSS to HTML Class Finder' or install it [here](http://marketplace.visualstudio.com/items?itemName=esemv.css-to-html-class-finder).

 Open the command palette using `Ctrl + Shift + P` or `Cmd + Shift + P` and pick from one of the 3 commands detailed below.